section-engineering-education/engineering-education/content/articles/object-serialization-and-deserialization-in-java/index.md

 #### When utilizing serialization in Java, please remember the following:

-- There are no methods or data members in the serialization interface.
+- There are no methods or data members in the `Serializable` interface.
 - Only use the Serializable interface to serialize an object.
 - A class's fields must all be serializable; otherwise, use the `transient` keyword.
-- The child class does not need to implement the `Serializable` interface if its parent class does.
+- The child class does not need to implement the Serializable interface if its parent class does.
-- During the serialization process, only preserve non-static data members; static and temporary data members are not.
+- During the serialization process, only preserve non-static data members; static and transient data members are not.
-- The String and its wrapper classes have the `Serializable` interface implemented by default.
+- The String and its wrapper classes have the Serializable interface implemented by default.

 ### How to serialize and deserialize with the help of examples